 - early intervention measures that competent authorities may take in order to prevent credit institutions from failing.

 - In addition, the regulatory framework on credit institutions includes:

 - all relevant delegated Regulations on regulatory technical standards, as well as implementing Regulations on implementing technical standards adopted by the European Commission;

-- all decisions/acts adopted by the Bank of Greece pursuant to its Statute concerning the exercise of its regulatory responsibilities (Executive Committee Acts, Bank of Greece Governor’s Acts, Credit and Insurance Committee Decisions, as well as decisions of its predecessor, the Banking and Credit Committee).
+- all decisions/acts issued by the Bank of Greece pursuant to its Statute concerning the exercise of its regulatory responsibilities (Executive Committee Acts, Bank of Greece Governor's Acts, Credit and Insurance Committee Decisions, as well as decisions of its predecessor, the Banking and Credit Committee).